File(s) under permanent embargo

 Running during pregnancy and postpartum Part B: How does running related advice and guidance received during pregnancy and postpartum affect women’s running habits?

-journal contributionposted on 10.02.2022, 11:52 by Gráinne M. Donnelly, Megan L. James, Celeste E. Coltman, Emma Brockwell, Joanna Perkins, Izzy MooreIzzy Moore
+journal contributionposted on 10.02.2022, 11:52 authored by Gráinne M. Donnelly, Megan L. James, Celeste E. Coltman, Emma Brockwell, Joanna Perkins, Izzy MooreIzzy Moore

 Background: Women are unsure about the suitability and safety of running when pregnant and postpartum, with advice from medical professionals often conflicting.